Italy rescues Monte dei Paschi after it fails to get cash

-The Italian government is rescuing Monte dei Paschi di Siena after Italy's third-largest lender failed to raise the 5 billion euros ($5.2 billion) it needed to stay afloat.
+The Italian government stepped in Friday to rescue Monte dei Paschi di Siena after Italy's third-largest lender failed to raise the 5 billion euros ($5.2 billion) it needed to stay afloat.

 The government passed the decree early Friday, saying it was 100 percent guaranteeing the bank's retail customers with part of a 20 billion-euro fund approved by parliament to guarantee the stability of Italian banks.